Thanks to incredible generosity and support, we made our goal!

 For a sneak preview of how this book will accelerate the explosive idea of a not-for-profit economy to a point where it becomes unstoppable, see this talk by the book’s lead author, Dr Donnie Maclurcan, at the Environmental Professionals Forum.
-To date we’ve penned 20% of the book’s ideas, and plan to publish the final manuscript by December 2013.
-Chapter titles include:

 1. Possibility: The Power of Not-for-Profit Enterprise

 2. Inevitability: Why Not-for-Profit Enterprises Will Most Likely Drive the Future

 3. Necessity: Embracing a Not-for-Profit World is Our Only Real Hope